 How it works

 There are currently 29 Emmaus communities across the UK.
 Together they provide a home and meaningful work experience to more than 815 formerly homeless people.
-In addition to this, there are five emerging groups working hard to establish new communities.
+In addition to this, there are three emerging groups working hard to establish new communities.

 The Emmaus model has a huge impact on restoring confidence and self-respect.
 Companions take responsibility for keeping their community going and work hard to support themselves and others.